Index

 Interspinous spacers offer several advantages, making them an appealing option for individuals with lumbar spinal stenosis:

-This results in a quicker recovery and less postoperative pain compared to traditional spinal surgery.
+The procedure requires only a small incision, causing minimal tissue disruption and resulting in quicker recovery and less postoperative pain compared to traditional spinal surgery.

 Immediate Relief